 b) secular choirs

-c) children’s choirs
+c) children’s and youth choirs

 We recommend varying up the repertoire in its historical cross-section, as well as using contrasting tempos, dynamics, and forms.

 Any changes in the repertoire can be reported until 15 March 2018.

 a) phonetic titles and performance times of each composition

 c) a single copy of notes for each of the compositions included in the program.

 a) choice of repertoire

 of International Festival of Orthodox Church Music „Hajnówka”

 Tamary Sołoniewicz 2, 17- 200 Hajnówka, Poland